quyumbdse/task/README.md

 # task
 NodeJS secure RESTFUL api
       A  secure RESTFUL api for NodeJS.
-This project includes user login, access control of objects, and encrypted hashing of passwords right out of the box!. after analyze the provided  database design, i found this is relational database and query and  complex query is needed, i think for  complex data query (sql database is best suited ).
+This project includes user login, access control of objects, and encrypted hashing of passwords right out of the box!

-     I have implemented using Sequelize ORM, because  Sequelize is a promise-based ORM for Node.js and io.js.
-It supports the dialects PostgreSQL, MySQL, MariaDB, SQLite and MSSQL and features solid transaction support, relations, read replication and more.
-For Development i have used SQLite, also mysql is configured in “config.js” file.

 Api test has been implemented using chai and mocha -----  write npm test to test the api